JulianSamphire/ReformatCode/README.md

     MismatchedParMessage ("MISMATCHED PARENTHESES")

-This is the message that is shown to notify you if there are mismatched parenthese on the line.
+This is the message that is shown to notify you if there are mismatched parentheses on the line.

     DebugLevel (0)